caseyg/awesome/TOPICS.md

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
-Powered by the open-source Continue CLI
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Pioneering open-source coding agent

 *   [Automattic/harper](https://github.com/Automattic/harper) - Offline, privacy-first grammar checker.
 Fast, open-source, Rust-powered